top of page

 ABOUT EVAN

-His Broadway credits include The Great GatsbyOld Friends and Wicked, a show for which he recently completed a four-year tenure as Music Director/Conductor of the North American tour.
+His Broadway credits include The Great Gatsby, Old Friends and Wicked, a show for which he recently completed a four-year tenure as Music Director/Conductor of the North American tour.
 Previously, he toured with Les Misérables and Cats, performing in such venues as the Kennedy Center, National Arts Centre, and Hollywood Pantages Theatre.
-In New York, he was Assistant Conductor for Candide at Carnegie Hall with the Orchestra of St. Luke's, starring John Lithgow.
-Currently he serves as an Associate Music Supervisor for the MUNY in St. Louis, having previously worked at Barrington Stage, the Eugene O’Neill Theater Center and other theatres across the country.
+He serves as Associate Music Supervisor for the Tony Award Winning MUNY in St. Louis, having previously worked at Barrington Stage, the Eugene O’Neill Theater Center, and other theatres across the country.

-Evan is a graduate of the College-Conservatory of Music, University of Cincinnati and The Hartt School in Connecticut.
+Evan is a graduate of the College-Conservatory of Music, University of Cincinnati, and The Hartt School in Connecticut.

-Official Bio of the 2025-2026 Season (Updated April 2025)
+Official Bio of the 2025-2026 Season (Updated Jan 2026)

 Please destroy all previously dated materials.